Miguel Rojas Player Props: Dodgers vs. Rockies

-The Los Angeles Dodgers, including Miguel Rojas (.394 on-base percentage in past 10 games, 126 points above season-long percentage), battle starter Kyle Freeland and the Colorado Rockies at Coors Field, Wednesday at 8:40 PM ET.
+On Thursday, Miguel Rojas (.355 on-base percentage in past 10 games, 86 points above season-long percentage) and the Los Angeles Dodgers play the Colorado Rockies, whose starting pitcher will be Chase Anderson.
+First pitch is at 8:40 PM ET.

-He had a one-hit showing in his last game (1-for-3) against the Rockies.

 Miguel Rojas Game Info & Props vs. the Rockies